Copyright © 2006-2010 Davor Ocelic

 You can find the proper introduction (and complete documentation) on the Linux-PAM website.
 Pay special attention to the PAM Configuration File Syntax page.
 Also take a look at the Linux-PAM(7) and pam(7) manual pages.

 Our platform of choice, where we will demonstrate a practical setup, will be Debian GNU.
+The setup will also work on Ubuntu and Devuan GNU+Linux, and if any notable differences exist they will be noted.

-Install sudo.
 Sudo is a program that will allow you to carry out system administrator tasks from your normal user account.
 All the examples in this article requiring root privileges use sudo, so you will be able to copy-paste them to your shell.

-su -c 'apt-get install sudo'
+su -c 'apt install sudo'

-(If asked for a password, type in the root user's password.)
+If asked for a password, type in the root user's password.

-$USERNAME with your login name:
+with your login name:

 sudo dpkg-reconfigure debconf

-When asked, answer
+When asked, answer interface=Dialog

-interface=Dialog and
+and priority=low

 Monitoring log files is crucial in detecting problems.
-The straight-forward, catch-all routine to this is opening a terminal and running:
+The straightforward, catch-all routine to this is opening a terminal and running:

 The command will keep printing log messages to the screen as they arrive.